Ozzie Albies Player Props: Braves vs. Marlins

 Ozzie Albies At The Plate

-- Albies is batting .243 with three doubles, a triple, seven home runs and seven walks.
+- Albies has four doubles, a triple, eight home runs and eight walks while hitting .252.

-- Among the qualified batters in baseball, he ranks 110th in batting average, 149th in on-base percentage, and 50th in slugging.
+- Among the qualifying hitters in baseball, he ranks 95th in batting average, 129th in on-base percentage, and 35th in slugging.

-- In 37.9% of his games this year, Albies has driven in at least one run.
-In eight of those games (27.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Albies has an RBI in 12 of 30 games this season, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.